rl-language/rlc/docs/rationale.md

 The four properties identified before, `inspectability`, `serializability`, `precondition checkability`, and `no main loop ownership` generate this pattern discovered again and again by different programmers in different contexts.
 Simulations and games that exist in the mind of developers as normal-looking programs end up rewritten in such a way that those four properties are respected, by explicating the underlying control flow diagram that describes them.

-We assert that the current state of the art is not sustainable, and can be improved.
+We assert that the current state of the art is not sustainable because unrolling the state machines involved in large programs generate a combinatorial explosion in program complexity that makes them hard to refactor and reason about.

 ## How RL does it

-Here is how [TicTacToe](https://github.com/drblallo/rlc/blob/master/tool/rlc/test/tris.rl) is implemented in the `rlc` (`rl compiler`) test suite.
+Here is how [TicTacToe](https://github.com/drblallo/rlc/blob/master/tool/rlc/test/tic_tac_toe.rl) is implemented in the `rlc` (`rl compiler`) test suite.

 The code that implements the game is:
 ```python